-Among the arguments provided by the panelists, testimony about the colonial relationship between Puerto Rico and the United States stood out as one of the main problems facing Puerto Rico, and they highlighted the fact that several constitutional rights do not extend to the island.
-Panelist Rafael Rodríguez, a lawyer at the Community Legal Office, Inc., stated that the fact that Puerto Rico a territory in itself constitutes its position as a colony, and argued that the colonies "have never been made so that they have all the corresponding benefits; however, they have been made to respond to the interests of the metropolis."
-This idea that the colony benefits the entity with the power in the relationship is shared by Dr. Venator Santiago, who described two types of
+Among the arguments provided by the panelists, testimony about the colonial relationship between Puerto Rico and the United States stood out as one of the main problems facing Puerto Rico, and they highlighted the fact that several constitutional rights do not extend to the island.53 Panelist Rafael Rodríguez, a lawyer at the Community Legal Office, Inc., stated that the fact that Puerto Rico a territory in itself constitutes its position as a colony, and argued that the colonies "have never been made so that they have all the corresponding benefits; however, they have been made to respond to the interests of the metropolis."54 This idea that the colony benefits the entity with the power in the relationship is shared by Dr. Venator Santiago, who described two types of colonization in the 19th century - one based on expansionism that, after annexing the territory, organizes it and acquires it; and the other type that is based on imperialism, and uses the territory strategically to obtain economic and military benefit.55 The irony in the case of Puerto Rico and the United States is that the United States is based on the idea that the government derives power from those it governs as part of a social contract, and because of this, it has been a global example of democracy.56 However, these ideals have not materialized in the relationship between the United States and Puerto Rico.
+Panelist George H. Laws García, director of the Puerto Rico Statehood Council, commented that "unfortunately for 125 of those years, the United States government has not fulfilled the promise of government by consent in Puerto Rico, denying the residents of the island the right to vote at the federal level.
+This discrimination and political

-Marrero Diaz, Written Statement. p.
+51 Marrero Diaz, Written Statement. p.
 4-5.